+b.
 Finance and Risk Management Committee:

-Members and dates of appointment to the Committee (professional backgrounds of members are available on Company homepage):
+Members and dates of appointment to the committee (professional CVs of members are available on the Company's website):

-- Zsigmond Járai Chairman, 4 June, 2010
+- Zsigmond Járai chairman, 4 June, 2010

 - Dr. László Parragh, 20 February, 2014

 - Dr. Anthony Radev, 30 May, 2014

 - Dr. Anwar al-Kharusi, 30 May, 2014

-The Chairman of the Board of Directors is a permanent invitee to the meetings of Finance and Risk Management Committee.
+The Chairman of the Board of Directors is a permanent invitee to the meetings of the Finance and Risk Management Committee.

-The Chairman of the Supervisory Board and the Chairman of the Audit Committee are permanent invitees to the Finance and Risk Management Committee meetings.
+The Chairman of the Supervisory Board and the Chairman of the Audit Committee are permanent invitees to the meetings of the Finance and Risk Management Committee.